 (AA) Non Energy Benefits means:

-Direct benefits to participants in utility demand side programs, including but not limited to, increased property values, decreased water and sewer bills, and increases to the comfort, health, and safety of participants and their families;
+Direct benefits to participants in utility demand side programs, including, but not limited to, increased property values, increased productivity, decreased water and sewer bills, reduced operations and maintenance costs and tenant satisfaction, and increases to the comfort, health, and safety of participants and their families;

-Direct benefits to utilities, including but not limited to, reduced arrearage carrying costs, reduced customer collection calls/notices, reduced termination/reconnection costs, and reduced bad debt write-offs; and
+Direct benefits to utilities, including, but not limited to, reduced arrearage carrying costs, reduced customer collection calls/notices, reduced termination/reconnection costs, and reduced bad debt write-offs; and

-Indirect benefits to society at large, including but not limited to, job creation, economic development, energy security, reduced emissions and emission related health care costs, and other environmental benefits.
+Indirect benefits to society at large, including, but not limited to, job creation, economic development, energy security, public safety, reduced emissions and emission related health care costs, and other environmental benefits.

-In order to be included in cost tests such as the Total Resource Cost test, Non Energy Benefits must be quantifiable.
-Renew – non-energy benefits shall be included unless they’re not quantifiable.
-United for Missouri disagrees.
-DOE agrees because it enforces determination of quantifiable and is more consistent with the objective of all cost effective.
-OPC, no incentive for utilities to quantify and use NEBs.
-Ameren if using in TRC, also use in UCT.
-Walmart- does this constrain commissions ability to determine what NEBs should be included?
-Would statute allow definition for quantifiable?
+Non Energy Benefits shall be included in cost-effectiveness tests such as the total resource cost test and the societal cost test unless they cannot be calculated with a reasonable degree of confidence;

 (BB) Non-participant test (sometimes referred to as the ratepayer impact measure test or RIM test) is a measure of the difference between the change in total revenues paid to a utility and the change in total cost incurred by the utility as a result of the implementation of demand-side programs.
 The benefits are the avoided cost as a result of implementation.
 The costs consist of incentives paid to participants, other costs incurred by the utility, and the loss in revenue as a result of diminished consumption.
 Utility costs include the costs to administer, deliver, and evaluate each demand-side program;